patrickmmartin/pith-writings/dao_of_scratch/article.md

 improving it, you just press the button
 * Is this due to `Good Point 22: Scratch has No Merge Action` (for you corporate warriors)
+ * this point maybe bears some examination - there are no libraries in basic scratch and no code sharing.
+In order to add some code inspired by code from elsewhere, one has to understand what to splice in to a project, and actually do it.
+* Because there are two ways to generate Scratch projects: remix and create new, there is at least some pseudo Darwininan process that improves the fitness of remixes, while the "gene pool" gets a steady stream of new projects.

 ## Deployment
 From `Good Point 23: Scratch has a ‘public’ checkbox` almost nothing